VedaSiddhartha010/VedaSiddhartha010/README.md

 My long-term vision is to build an organization focused on research and innovation—something that contributes meaningfully to the future of AI and space technologies, inspired by DeepMind and SpaceX.

-I am still exploring, learning, and building.
+I am still exploring, learning, and building.😁

 ---

-## Current Interests
+## Current Interests 🎯

 * Artificial Intelligence & Machine Learning
 * Deep Learning and Neural Networks